jakubks/vibron/README.md

 ### 3. Heterogenous electron transfer rates
 --Work in progress--

+### 4. Resonant charge transport through a molecular junction
+--Work in progress--

 The `vibron.py` package also includes some basic functionality to read NWChem outputs and process the frequency calculation output to obtain the Huang-Rhys parameters.

 Several examples of usage are provided as Jupyter notebooks in the `examples/` directory.